i3Craig/wgutils/README.md

 3. Follow the instructions printed out.
 This will probably include restarting the server with `sudo systemctl restart wg-quick@wg0.service` and sending the generated client config to the client (USB drive, QR Code for Android client, or any other secure way).
+   The config will be saved in `/etc/wireguard/<name of client>/<name of client>.conf` You will probably need to be root to access this.

 4. Enable the configuration on the client and it should 'just work'.
 If not, check the connection status by running `sudo wg` on the server for more information.

+The following section describes how to remove users.
+1. To remove users, edit the file `/etc/wireguard/wg0.conf` (by default) and remove everything from the comment of the username (# username) to the AllowedIPs section for that user (their IP addresses).